kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-memory-store/README.md

 └── movies-api-with-go-chi-and-memory-store/
     ├── api - this will contain rest routes, handlers etc.
-    ├── config - this will contain anything related to service configuration └── store/ - this will contain store interface
+    ├── config - this will contain anything related to service configuration └── store/ - this will contain store interface and store implementation
-        └── memory - in memory store implementation
 ```

 I have only 2 resources, `health` and `movies`, however if you are serving more resources in a single rest service, feel free to add a folder per resource under `api`.
+Same for the `store` if you are adding multiple `stores` e.g. `Postgres` and a `Redis` cache to check before hitting `Postgres` then feel free to add specific folders for each store.

 ## Configuration
 Add a folder named `config` and a file named `config.go`.
 I like to keep all application configuration in a single place and will be using excellent `envconfig` package to load the configuration, also setting some default values for options.
 This package allows us to load application configuration from Environment Variables, same thing can be done with standard Go packages but in my opinion this package provides nice abstraction without losing readability.